When we surf online these days, surprisingly many of the web pages we use are, in fact, web applications.

 All in all, web applications have become a huge part of the Web.
 Most of us use some daily, especially in social media.

 Even total programming newbies have the chance to create their own web apps with frameworks such as Django for Python or Ruby on Rails fairly quickly.
-They are both web frameworks, facilitating the process of developing data-driven websites.
-Pinterest and Instagram use Django, for example.
-Ruby on Rails powers AirBnb and Hulu, to name a couple.
+They are both web frameworks, making it easier to develop data-driven websites.

 To start learning web development right away, check out this list of beginner level courses in HTML, CSS, and other tools I recommend!